VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P8S_Part2.md

 <a id='SHighConcept1'></a>Now the boss will cast **High Concept**.
 The players with a short duration on <span class='speDebuff'>Imperfection: Alpha</span>, <span class='speDebuff'>Imperfection: Beta</span> and <span class='speDebuff'>Imperfection: Gamma</span> must move to the North West, North East and South West cardinals respectively.
 The rest will move to the South East quadrant, the <span class='speDebuff'>Supersplice</span> player stack with the long <span class='speDebuff'>Imperfection: Alpha</span> and <span class='speDebuff'>Imperfection: Beta</span> around the East and the <span class='speDebuff'>Multisplice</span> with the long <span class='speDebuff'>Imperfection: Gamma</span> stack around South:
 <img class='soloImg' src='{{ page.imagePath | append: 'hc1-1.jpg' }}'>

-Once **Conceptual Shift** happens, the <span class='speDebuff'>Perfection: Alpha</span> and <span class='speDebuff'>Perfection: Beta</span> will regroup between the towers and  combine into <span class='buff'>Winged Conception</span> then they'll step inside the towers.
-In the meantime, the rest of group will move middle for heals and get ready to stand on the left or right side of the arena for **Ashing Blaze**:
+Once **Conceptual Shift** happens, two towers of a random element will appear.
+The two players that have the tower element as a a secondary element will regroup between the towers and combine into the correct element (<span class='buff'>Winged Conception</span> in this example), then they'll step inside the towers.
+In the meantime, the rest of group and the remaining <span class='speDebuff'>Perfection</span> debuff will move middle for heals and get ready to stand on the left or right side of the arena for **Ashing Blaze**:
 {% assign slideCounter = slideCounter | plus: 1 %}
 {% include slideshow.html imgLink="hc1-2.jpg;hc1-3.jpg;hc1-4.jpg" imgDesc="<strong>Conceptual Shift</strong> happens;Regroup mid.
 Alpha and Beta create Wind Conception;Dodge <strong>Ashing Blaze</strong> while Wind Conceptions step in the towers" slideNumber=slideCounter %}

 Then the long duration <span class='speDebuff'>Imperfection: Alpha</span>, <span class='speDebuff'>Imperfection: Beta</span> and <span class='speDebuff'>Imperfection: Gamma</span> must respectively move to the North West, North East and South West cardinals.
+The remaining <span class='speDebuff'>Perfection</span> debuff can go back to his previous corner to reset his debuff duration if needed.
+Each of the previous <span class='speDebuff'>Multisplice</span> and <span class='speDebuff'>Supersplice</span> players will move to a Alpha, Beta and Gamma corner.
+Since we need two of each <span class='speDebuff'>Imperfection</span> debuff, they must join a corner to receive a <span class='speDebuff'>Imperfection</span>.
+The must receive the debuffs that were used to create the previous Concept (<span class='speDebuff'>Imperfection: Alpha</span>, <span class='speDebuff'>Imperfection: Beta</span> in this diagram).
-The previous <span class='speDebuff'>Multisplice</span> and <span class='speDebuff'>Supersplice</span> move to with the Alpha and Beta player respectively to get hit.
-Lastly, the players with a concept must stand in the South East quadrant:
+Lastly, the players with a concept must stand in the South East quadrant with the remaining <span class='speDebuff'>Perfection</span>:
 <img class='soloImg' src='{{ page.imagePath | append: 'hc1-5.jpg' }}'>

-After **Conceptual Shift** hit, the previous <span class='speDebuff'>Imperfection: Alpha</span> and <span class='speDebuff'>Imperfection: Beta</span> will move between the North towers to combine into <span class='buff'>Winged Conception</span> while the <span class='speDebuff'>Multisplice</span> and <span class='speDebuff'>Supersplice</span> players will do the same between the South towers.
-The two <span class='speDebuff'>Imperfection: Gamma</span> players must take care to not create a concept.
-Then move inside the towers and dodge the second  **Ashing Blaze**:
+After the second **Conceptual Shift** hit, four towers of a random element will appear.
+The 4 players that have the tower element as a secondary element must create this concept to soak the towers.
+The players with the long duration <span class='speDebuff'>Imperfection</span> will move between the North towers and combine while the spare <span class='speDebuff'>Imperfection</span> will do the same between the South towers (for <span class='buff'>Aquatic Conception</span> in this example).
+The two remaining <span class='speDebuff'>Imperfection</span> players must take care to not create a concept.
+Once the concepts are created, move inside the towers.
+Then everyone move to the safe half to dodge the second  **Ashing Blaze**:
 {% assign slideCounter = slideCounter | plus: 1 %}
-{% include slideshow.html imgLink="hc1-6.jpg;hc1-7.jpg;hc1-8.jpg" imgDesc="<strong>Conceptual Shift</strong> happens;Alpha and Beta create Wind Conception North, previous Multisplice and Supersplice do the same South;Dodge <strong>Ashing Blaze</strong> while Wind Conceptions step in the towers" slideNumber=slideCounter %}
+{% include slideshow.html imgLink="hc1-6.jpg;hc1-7.jpg;hc1-8.jpg" imgDesc="<strong>Conceptual Shift</strong> happens;Long duration Alpha and Gamma create Aquatic Conception North, spare Alpha and Gamma do the same South;Dodge <strong>Ashing Blaze</strong> while Aquatic Conceptions step in the towers" slideNumber=slideCounter %}
 </div>

 <div class='guideSection' markdown='1'>